pagopa/technology-radar/radar/platforms-and-services/azure-logic-apps.md

 ### Reference of usage in our organization

 Azure Logic Apps is used within the IO infrastructure to orchestrate automated workflows and facilitate integration between internal systems and cloud services.
-Most configurations for Logic Apps in our organization have been managed directly through the Azure portal.
+Most configurations for Logic Apps have historically been managed directly through the Azure portal.

+However, creating resources directly in the Azure portal **should be avoided**, all Logic Apps should be provisioned and managed through code-based configuration in Terraform to ensure consistency and maintainability.
+If a Logic App is created in the portal or already exists, a backup of the configuration must be added to the codebase to maintain a complete infrastructure record.

 Code-based configuration, however, has only been implemented in this example:

 - [Logic App example in Terraform](https://github.com/pagopa/terraform-azure-auditlogs/blob/2f3ab91b561f442d241dbb5524f7307113a80f1b/examples/simple/03-test.tf#L111)
   for a specific automation workflow